Veteran Owned Overhead Door and Dock Company - Not affiliated with Overhead Door Corporation.

 2. Cable Safety Device

-A cable safety device is a system of safety bottom fixture, specifically designed to prevent the door from falling in the event of cable breakage.
+A cable safety device is a system of safety bottom fixtures, specifically designed to prevent the door from falling in the event of cable breakage.
 The device holds the door hanging if the cable breaks due to any reason.

 3. Center Lift Cable